-When it made a buzz on the net, I thought of BALABAC as yet another overrated destination that is heavily advertised among travel bloggers and influencers; but my 4-day visit around this 30-group of islands at the southernmost part of Palawan proved me wrong.
+When it made a buzz on the net, I thought of BALABAC as yet another overrated destination that is heavily advertised among travel bloggers and influencers; but my 4-day visit around this 30- clustered islands at the southernmost part of Palawan proved me wrong.

 On my visit, my eyes were wide open with astonishment at the pristine beauty that its blinding white sandbars and impressively azure waters bring.
 They were inexplicably majestic and a quintessential canvass of a natural wonder.
-Balabac has the best beach islands that I have visited in the Philippines in a long shot.
+For me, Balabac has simply the best island beaches in the Philippines by a long shot.

-So here are the top 10 island attractions in Balabac rank from 10 to 1:
+So here are the top 10 island beaches in Balabac rank from 10 to 1:

 TOP 10: BANCALAAN ISLAND